Santa Maria del Fiore

 • Walk by the Uffizi Gallery, and appreciate the magnificent architecture of the exteriors of the building;

-• Snap the perfect photo by the Arno River of the Ponte Vecchio, one of the most photographed sites in Florence;
+• Snap the perfect photo by the Arno River of the Ponte Vecchio, one of the most photographed sites in Florence and the perfect spot to end your tour.

-Discover the most popular highlights in the historic centre of the city of Florence with your expert guide and learn about the amazing history of the city from the time it was the capital of the Renaissance to the time it became the capital of early unified Italy.
+Discover the most popular highlights in the historic centre of Florence with your expert guide and learn about its amazing history from when it was the capital of the Renaissance to when it became the capital of early unified Italy.

 First, you will see the religious centre of the city: admire the Duomo, whose impressive Dome was designed by Brunelleschi, and the Baptistery of Saint John, one of the oldest buildings in Florence.